Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 === Isabelle/Isar

-When one wants to write an Isabelle theory, i.e. a document containing a number of theorems, lemmas, function definitions and more, Isabelle offers its own proof language called #isar, allowing its users to write human-readable structured proofs @manual-isar.
+When one wants to write an Isabelle theory, i.e. a document containing a number of theorems, lemmas, function definitions and more, Isabelle offers its own proof language called #isar, allowing its users to write human-readable structured proofs @manual-isar-ref.

 The #isar syntax consists of three main syntactic concepts: _Commands_, _Methods_ and _Attributes_.
 Particularly relevant for us are the _Commands_, which includes keywords like `theorem` with which one can state a proposition followed by a proof, or `apply` with which one can apply a proof _Method_.

 === Implementation Design

 Isabelle's core implementation languages are _ML_ and _Scala_.
-Generally speaking, the ML code is responsible for Isabelle's purely functional and mathematical domain, e.g. its LCF-style kernel @paulson-next-700 @paulson-lcf-to-isabelle, while Scala is responsible for Isabelle's physical domain, e.g. everything to do with the UI and IO @manual-system[Chapter~5].
+Generally speaking, the ML code is responsible for Isabelle's purely functional and mathematical domain, e.g. its LCF-style kernel @paulson-next-700 @lcf-to-isabelle, while Scala is responsible for Isabelle's physical domain, e.g. everything to do with the UI and IO @manual-system[Chapter~5].
 Many modules within the Isabelle code base exist in both Scala and ML, thus creating an almost seamless transition between the two.

 Isabelle employs a monolithic architecture, so while logic is split between modules, there is no limitation on how they can be accessed within the Isabelle system.
 Moreover, Scala, being a JVM based programming language, effortlessly integrates into jEdit's Java code base.
 Due to these two facts, when using #jedit, Isabelle is able to offer an interactive session where the entire Isabelle system has direct access to any data jEdit may hold, and the same is true the other way around.
 For example, #jedit has a feature to automatically indent an Isabelle theory.
 Internally, this automatic indentation uses both access to the Isabelle system and the jEdit buffer at the same time.

 Isabelle, being a proof assistant, also does not follow conventional programming language design practices.
 For the sake of keeping correctness, the actual Isabelle kernel is kept small (albeit with performance related additions).
 Many of Isabelle's systems are built within Isabelle itself, including a majority of the #isar syntax.

-#quote(block: true, attribution: <markarius-isabelle-vscode>)[Note that static grammar and language definitions are not ideal: Isabelle syntax depends on theory imports: new commands may be defined in user libraries.]
+#quote(block: true, attribution: <markarius-isabelle-vscode-2017>)[Note that static grammar and language definitions are not ideal: Isabelle syntax depends on theory imports: new commands may be defined in user libraries.]

 Even quite fundamental keywords such as `theorem` do not exist statically, but are instead defined in user space.
 When editing a theory in #jedit, the actual syntax highlighting is done mostly dynamically.